pletfix/docs/en/cache.md

 <a name="method-set"></a>
 #### `set()` {.method}

-The `set` method may be used to store an item in the cache:
+The `set` method may be used to store an item into the cache:

     $value = cache()->set('key', 'foo');

+If a cache entry with the given id already exists, its data will be replaced.

 You can set a lifetime in number of minutes if the entry should be expire:

     $value = cache()->set('key', 'foo', 60);

+If the lifetime is equal zero (the default), the entry never expires (although it may be deleted from the cache to make place for other entries).

 You can save any type of data whether it is a string, array, object, etc.